fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 zero CPUE), you can supply an additional datapoint at 0 escapement, 0

 CPUE.
-It works well to supply these under augdata
+It works well to supply these under augdata, since

 these points are used as training data and in determining the range the